 So if your passport is set to expire in between booking and doing the Inca trail, this is a problem!

-Make sure you have enough time left on your passport when you book!
+When preparing for the Inca Trail, make sure you have enough time left on your passport!

 3. How to physically prepare for the Inca Trail